A is for Absorption: Studying Feature Splitting and Absorption in Sparse Autoencoders: Toy models of feature absorption

 \paragraph{Hierarchical features cause absorption} Next, we modify the firing pattern of feature 1 so it fires only if feature 0 also fires.
 We keep the overall firing rate of feature 1 the same as before, firing in 5\% of activations.
 Features 2 and 3 remain independent.

 Figure~\ref{fig:absorb_feats} shows the encoder and decoder cosine similarities with the true features in the hierarchical co-occurrence setup.
 Here, we see a clear example of feature absorption.
 Latent 0 has learned a perfect representation of feature 0, but the encoder has a hole in its recall.
 Latent 0 fires if feature 0 is active but not feature 1.
-This is exactly the sort of gerrymandered feature firing pattern we saw in real SAEs for the starting letter task - the encoder has learned to stop the latent firing on specific cases where it looks like it should be firing.
+This is exactly the sort of gerrymandered feature firing pattern we will see later in real SAEs in Section \ref{sec:case-study} - the encoder has learned to stop the latent firing on specific cases where it looks like it should be firing.
 In addition, we see that latent 1, which tracks feature 1, has absorbed the feature 0 direction.
 This results in latent 1 representing a combination of feature 0 and feature 1.
 We see that the independently firing features 2 and 3 are untouched - the SAE still learns perfect representations of these features.
 These results are summarized in Table~\ref{tab:absorb_res}.
 We explore absorption in more toy settings in Appendix~\ref{apx:toy}.

 \paragraph{Proof: hierarchical features cause absorption} We further provide an analytical proof that in the hierarchical setup described above, feature absorption decreases SAE loss in Appendix~\ref{apx:proof}.